LKWLaLa/LKWLaLa.github.io/_posts/2016-8-9-AngularJS-and-Rails-Nested-Attributes.md

    };
 ```

-If this seems a bit unweidly, Rails ActionController has another bit of "magic" you can optionally add to the API controller, `wrap_parameters include: [:contributions_attributes]` which allows requests to be submitted without specifiying the root element:
+If this seems a bit unweidly, Rails ActionController has another bit of "magic" that can optionally be added to the API controller,
+`wrap_parameters include: [:contributions_attributes]`
+which allows requests to be submitted without specifiying the root element:

 ```javascript
 this.updateStory = function (id, author, body) {